-This list includes the services that are also primary in bands used by the MetAids service.
-The allocations for other services place significant constraints on the MetAids service.
+There are also other primary services in these bands which placed significant constraints on the MetAids service.
 Co-channel sharing between other services and the MetAids service is rarely feasible because of the low power transmissions used by most MetAids systems for relatively long-range links.
 Hence, most band sharing relies on band segmentation.
 This may be organized internationally with other meteorological systems through the auspices of WMO, or at a national level with the non- meteorological systems.

-WMO regularly updates a catalogue of radiosonde systems in use within the WMO network, so that the meteorologists using the measurements are able to identify the type of radiosonde in use at each station.
+WMO regularly updates a catalogue of radiosonde systems in use within the WMO network (WMO No.9, Vol.A, which is being superseded now by OSCAR/Surface WIGOS metadata repository), so that the meteorologists using the measurements are able to identify the type of radiosonde in use at each station.
 This catalogue includes a record of the frequency band used.

 Users of the MetAids service also include: